MCP Server

 labs/ - Audit configs via @-mention →

-@configs/router.cfg audit this - SSH via terminal → Damira recommends commands, you run them in Cursor's built-in terminal using your own SSH keys
+@configs/router.cfg audit this - SSH via terminal → Damira recommends commands, you run them in Cursor's built-in terminal using your own SSH keys.
+The plugin's device gate blocks the agent from SSHing to gear, even under force.

 Troubleshooting